 Being in debt can feel like you’re carrying around a boulder on your back.
 It weighs on your mind and the constant stress anytime you receive a new bill in the mail can affect your personal and professional life.
-If you don’t have the resources to pay your debt, it can be difficult to see how you can get out.
+If you don’t have the resources to pay your existing bills, it can be difficult to see how you can get out of debt.

-If your debt is growing faster than you can repay it and you’re worried about how you can stop the cycle, the sooner you take action the better.
+If the debt is growing faster than you can repay it and you’re worried about how you can stop the cycle, the sooner you take action the better.

 Recognize Financial Danger Signs

 Before you become insolvent and qualify for a consumer proposal in Ontario, you will likely run into some of these financial danger signs: